Special Education

 Certifications

-Nazareth offers certification in Teaching Students with Disabilities and in general education at every level:
+Nazareth offers certification in Teaching Students with Disabilities combined with certification in teaching general education at the levels below:

 child maracas on foam mats